code42/code42cli/README.md

 [Code42]
 c42_authority_url=https://example.authority.com
 c42_username=user@code42.com
-c42_output_format=CEF
+output_format=CEF
 ```

 There are three possible destination types to use:

 * stdout
 * file - writing to a file
-* server - transmitting to a server, such as a syslog
+* server - transmitting to a server, such as syslog

 The program defaults to `stdout`.
 To use a file, use `--dest-type` and `--dest` this way: